-What to know about IDNYC
+Where your IDNYC card will get you free membership in 2018

 Ways to apply for an IDNYC card

-You can either fill out an application online or at one of the city’s 26 enrollment centers spanning all five boroughs.
+You can either fill out an application online or at one of the city’s enrollment centers, located in all five boroughs.
 If you plan to apply at an enrollment center, you must make an appointment ahead of time.
 You can book an appointment on the IDNYC website or by calling 311.

 ID card expiration